FroopysaurusRex/RAUnlockRandomizer/README.md

 * [ffmpeg](https://ffmpeg.org/) (if using PCSX2)

 # Installation
-On first launch, it will create a configuration file where you need to populate your path variables:
+On first launch, this will create a configuration file in the same directory (config.cfg) where you need to populate your path variables:

 * sounds_path
 * retroarch_path